collinsmunyendo/collinsmunyendo.github.io/personal.md

 I play just as hard as I work.
 I love playing football and swimming.
 I am also an avid [Chelsea FC](https://www.chelseafc.com/en) fan.
 The Office and Friends are my favorite SitComs.

 I love travelling.
-Some of the countries I have been to so far are:
+Alphabetically, some of the countries I have been to so far are:
 1. __France__ - Paris
 2. __Germany__ - Saarbrücken
 3. __Japan__ - Osaka